Zabraniak/HazardLifespanAnalyzerGUI/README.md

 ![HazardLifespanAnalyzerOUTPUT](https://i.imgur.com/SkjUtw6.png)

 ## Contributing
 Contributions are welcome!
-If you happen to have any improvements or new features to add, feel free to fix this repository, make your changes, and submit a pull request.
+If you have any improvements or new features to add, feel free to fork this repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.